abryu/Build-a-Web-Search-Engine/InvertedIndex(Python)/README.md

 #### Example words that are not properly cleaned, e.g. sle"), il'-10, etc. Why were they difficult to get properly preprocessed?
 * Not found.
-Because special characters are removed.
+Because words contain special characters are removed.
+Those words are meaningless.

 #### How many words are identified from the test set?
 * There are totally 5251 words be identified.